-The following is a summary of the Declaration of Trust and description of the capital structure.
-For further details and additional information, please refer to the Declaration of Trust along with the audited financial statements for the year ended December 31, 2022 and Management's Discussion & Analysis for the year ended December 31, 2022, as posted on SEDAR (www.sedar.com).
+The following is a summary of the Amended and Restated Declaration of Trust and description of the capital structure.
+For further details and additional information, please refer to the Amended and Restated Declaration of Trust along with the audited financial statements for the year ended December 31, 2023 and Management's Discussion & Analysis for the year ended December 31, 2023, as posted on SEDAR+ (www.sedarplus.ca).